How to Choose Drum Heads: Ultimate Beginners’ Buying Guide

 Coated drumheads have a textured surface that provides a warm, mellow sound.

-They are made by applying a layer of coating to the drumhead, which can be made of materials like mylar or kevlar.
+They are made by applying a layer of coating to the drumhead, which can be made of materials like mylar.

-Coated drumheads are ideal for genres like jazz, blues, and classic rock.
+The warm sound of coated drumheads makes them a favourite for drummers in genres like jazz, blues, and classic rock.

 Snare drum batter heads are typically coated.
 Tom heads are sometimes coated in vintage styles of music.